 Celebrate the powers of 10 on the tenth day of the tenth month.

-- Cosmic View: The Universe in 40 Jumps.
+- Cosmic View: The Universe in 40 Jumps (paid link).
 Kees Boeke.
 New York: John Day (1957).
 A book!
 Possibly the book that inspired everyone else.
 It starts in the courtyard of the Children's Community Workshop (a progressive school) in Bilthoven, Netherlands.
 The building in the book appears to have been demolished, although the bicycle shed next door is still standing.
 In 1957 the area around the school was largely undeveloped.
 Mr. Boeke would barely recognize it today.

 - Cosmic Zoom.
 Eva Szasz.
 National Film Board of Canada (1968).
 Starts in the Ottawa River near the Parliament of Canada.
 No numbers or narration — probably because they didn't want to make one version in French and another in English.

 - Powers of Ten.
 Charles and Ray Eames (1977).
 Narrated by Philip Morrison.
 The most famous film of this type.
 Starts in Burnham Park near Soldier Field in Chicago.